Find the Right Factory For Your New Custom Product

 Visit the factory or request a virtual factory tour

-While physically traveling to and visiting a factory is not possible for everyone, it’s one of the best ways to test relationships, vet your factory's equipment and capabilities, and do a gut check.
-When you're there in person, it’s a lot easier to get a sense of a factory’s scale and production capacity.
-If you hire a factory that’s too big, you’ll likely end up as a low priority and won’t get the personalized attention you want.
-But if the factory is a very small mom-and-pop operation, the chances of them floundering (on expertise, equipment, capacity, etc), or contracting out to other suppliers is pretty high.
+For starters, it’s an opportunity to get a sense of a factory’s scale and production capacity.
+Hire a factory that’s too big, and you’ll likely end up as a low priority and won’t get the personalized attention you require.
+But if the factory is very small or understaffed, the chances of them floundering (on expertise, equipment, capacity, etc.) or contracting out to other suppliers is pretty high.

-Years ago, during one of Product EVO's factory site visits we saw that a particular factory had employees living just outside their fence in large, bare shipping containers.
-It was a powerful image that stuck with us and told us they were definitely not a factory on our list.
+For better or for worse, visiting a factory offers those intangibles that are hard to judge any other way.
+Years ago, during one of Product EVO’s factory site visits we saw that a particular factory had employees living just outside their fence in bare shipping containers.
+It was a powerful image that stuck with us, and caused us to eliminate that particular factory from our list.

-“We would be terrified to do business with a factory that we haven't stepped foot in at least once.”
+We would be terrified to do business with a factory that we haven't stepped foot in at least once.

-- Josh Taylor, Product EVO
+Josh Taylor, Product EVO

 How much these elements factor into your final factory selection is, of course, entirely up to you.
-At Product EVO, we factor them in quite a bit.
-We’ve ruled out entire relationships based on what we’ve seen and learned during site visits.
-For better or for worse, visiting in person offers those intangibles that are hard to judge any other way.
+But at Product EVO, we factor them in quite a bit.
+We’ve ruled out entire relationships based on what we’ve learned during site visits.
+At the same time, we’ve discovered some really great, smaller factories by visiting in person too.
+[Let us know if we can connect you with one of them by booking a strategy call].

-Ways to Avoid Issues When Outsourcing Manufacturing Overseas
+Ways To Avoid Issues When Outsourcing Manufacturing Overseas

 Level up your communications